bugrakilic/bugrakilic/README.md

 I am an engineer working on product management and solutions architecture of network software solutions at [Argela](https://www.argela.com.tr/en).
 Plus, I am contributing to [AWS Cloud](https://aws.amazon.com) as a Community Builder for Networking & Content Delivery products.

-I build network solutions with Python to improve network operations and management in telecom and cloud business.
+I build network and cloud-centric solutions with Python to improve network operations and management.

-For more, please look at [my website](https://bugrakilic.net) and follow me on [Twitter](https://twitter.com/bugrakilicnet) and [LinkedIn](https://linkedin.com/in/bugrakilic).
+For more, please look at [my website](https://bugrakilic.net) and follow me on [X](https://x.com/bugrakilicnet) and [LinkedIn](https://linkedin.com/in/bugrakilic).